Female Elk: 3 Fascinating Insights into Behaviors and Habitat

 Pregnancy, gestation, and birth

 After successful mating during the rut, female elks undergo a gestation period lasting approximately 240-260 days.
 This extended duration ensures that calves are born at optimal times when food availability is abundant for nurturing offspring.
-The pregnant females seek out secluded areas within their habitat to give birth, often selecting dense forests or grassy meadows as birthing sites.
+Pregnant females seek secluded areas within their habitats to give birth, often selecting dense forests or grassy meadows as birthing sites.

 Duration of pregnancy in female elk